Francesca Morvillo

 Francesca Laura Morvillo ([franˈtʃeska morˈvillo]; 14 December 1945 – 23 May 1992) was an Italian magistrate, wife of Giovanni Falcone and victim of the Sicilian Mafia.
-On May 23, 1992, she and her husband were killed in a Capaci bombing.
+On 23 May 1992, she, her husband and three police officers on their security detail were killed in the Capaci bombing.

 Biography

 Born in Palermo on 14 December 1945, on 26 June 1967 she graduated in Law at the University of Palermo, attaining the highest academic honours.
 Her thesis was entitled "Rule of Law and Security Measures", and it achieved the award "Giuseppe Maggiore" for the best thesis in criminal law for the academic year 1966/1967.

 She joined the judiciary as had her brother Alfredo, and father Guido—assistant prosecutor in Palermo.
 Her career included practising as a judge in the Agrigento court; as Deputy Public Prosecutor at the Juvenile Court of Palermo; as Director of the Court of Appeal of Palermo; and as a member of the Commission for Competitive Entry into the magistracy.

 Appointed Professor of Law, Francesca Morvillo also studied at the Faculty of Medicine of the University of Palermo, specialising in pediatric legal issues.

 In 1979, her first marriage ended in divorce.
 Francesca Morvillo then met Giovanni Falcone, an investigating judge in the court of Palermo.
 They were married in a private ceremony in May 1986 by Mayor Leoluca Orlando.